kthcloud/docs/hugo/content/maintenance/installKubernetesCluster.md

 1. Set envs:
     ```bash
+    # The root domain for your certificates.
-    # e.g. example.com if you want to issue certificates for *.app.cloud.cbh.kth.se
+    # For example: cloud.cbh.kth.se if you want to issue certificates for:
+    # - *.app.cloud.cbh.kth.se
+    # - *.vm-app.cloud.cbh.kth.se
+    # - *.storage.cloud.cbh.kth.se
     export DOMAIN=
-    # API URL to the PDNS instance http://172.31.0.68:8081
+    # API URL to the PDNS instance http://172.31.1.68:8081
     export PDNS_API_URL=
     # API key for the PDNS instance (base64 encoded)
     export PDNS_API_KEY=
     # IP_POOL for MetalLB, e.g. 172.31.50.100-172.31.50.150
     export IP_POOL=
+    # NFS server for the storage classes, for example nfs.cloud.cbh.kth.se
+    export NFS_SERVER=
+    # Base path for the different kind of storages that are used: disks, scratch and user storage
+    export NFS_BASE_PATH=
+    ```
     ```

 2. Install `Ingress-NGINX`